Jaime French (soccer)

-Jaime French (born November 9, 1989) is an American women's soccer player who played for FC Kansas City in the National Women's Soccer League (NWSL).
+Jaime French (born November 9, 1989) is an American former women's soccer player who played for FC Kansas City in the National Women's Soccer League (NWSL).

 Career

 French played for the Chicago Red Eleven of the USL W-League in 2010.
 In 2011, she was named the NSCAA Division III Women's Soccer Player of the Year.
 She was added to the roster of FC Kansas City in June 2013.

 French was one of 65 players who participated in NWSL club FC Kansas City's open tryouts in February 2013, and one of nine players called into the team's amateur reserves by coach Vlatko Andonovski.
 She trained as an amateur reserve for FC Kansas City through the 2013 season until the club signed her to a professional contract for the remainder of the season on July 31, 2013.
 After making one appearance for the team, FC Kansas City waived her on February 20, 2014.